justiceo/winbox/README.md

 <li>framename - give the inner iframe a name</li>
 <li>control.title - for accessibility </li>
 <li>shadowel - when present wraps the template in ShadowDom </li>
+<li>cssurl - link to winbox.css, necessary when shadowel is specified</li>
 <li>And switches out the heavy-dep build system with esbuild.
 (To re-bundle images, import js/winbox.js instead of dist/winbox.js)</li>
 </ul>